Experienced boat owners know that your boat only looks as good

 What happens if it’s already too late for you to maintain

 the habits you found above?
 If you need to go with a “pound of cure,” you might

-still have some options for restoring your wood to its original strength.
+still have some options for your interior wood restoration.
 Here

 are a few of our favorite tips: